Rubixdude7/Team1/docs/source/arch/overview.rst

     the peewee_ ORM to protect the web app from SQL injections.

 :doc:`/modules/query`
-    This script defines a class called :class:query.query which has convenient methods for accessing the database in a variety of ways.
+    This script defines a class called :class:`~query.query` which has convenient methods for accessing the database in a variety of ways.

 .. _peewee: http://docs.peewee-orm.com/en/2.10.2/